Coronel-Marc/my-project-terminal_game/README.md

 ### About

-This project is a simple terminal-based game created to help me practice **Objecte-Oriented Programming (OOP)** concepts in Java.
+This project is a simple terminal-based game created to help me practice **Object-Oriented Programming (OOP)** concepts in Java.

 Its main goal is to apply what I've learned so far about classes, objects, ans OOP principles such as encapsulation, inheritance, and polymorphism.